HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   </figcaption>
 </figure>

-Tables should not be used for page layout, thanks to CSS Flexbox and Grid.
+Tables don't need to be used for page layout, thanks to CSS Flexbox and Grid.
 If necessary, tables can use `role="presentation"` to explicitly remove semantics and thereby avoid confusion when they are used for layout purposes.
-We see that 4% of mobile tables use this workaround (vs 1% in 2022).
+We see that 4% of mobile tables use this workaround (versus 1% in 2022).

 ## Forms